ietf-gitwg/ietf-gitwg.github.io/git.md

 ```

 In this example, the "issue-1" branch was re-based on "master" from its tip (`commit N`).
 It then merges cleanly into "master" since all changes in "issue-1" are built on those in "master".
 (In other words, the sequence of commits is linear, with one path.)

+## Tags

+Just like a branch, tags point to a commit.
+Unlike branches, tags don't move when new commits are added.
+Tags are created with `git tag`.

+Tags are usually used to mark particular commits as being special.
+For instance, tags are often used to mark release versions.

+## Pull and Push

+Git is a distributed system, so all of the previous operations happen only locally.
+Changes are moved between repositories by copying commits (and branches, and sometimes tags).

+Git maintains a set of "remotes", which are the location of other copies of the repository.
+When a repository is cloned, git creates a remote called "origin" pointing to the original repository.
+Remotes can be managed using `git remote`.

+Commits in the local repository can be copied to another remote with `git push`.
+Commits in the remote repository can be copied into the local repository with `git fetch` and `git pull`.
+A pull also modifies the current branch to include any remote changes, whereas a fetch only takes a copy of the remote commits without making any changes to the local branch.